Vienna takes centre stage for UEFA Congress and Executive Committee meeting | Inside UEFA

 • Ratification of recent members of the UEFA Organs for the Administration of Justice

-The Congress might be adopted by a press convention with the UEFA President, Aleksander Čeferin.
+The Congress shall be adopted by a press convention with the UEFA President, Aleksander Čeferin.